Waxing Your Skis – a Beginner’s Guide

 To wax your waxless cross country skis:

-- Clean the base structure of your xc ski.
+- Clean the ski base structure of your XC ski.

-- Depending upon the snow conditions you will be skiing in, apply the glide wax to the base of your ski.
+- Depending upon the snow conditions you will be skiing in, apply the glide wax to your ski base.

 - Scrape and brush off the excessive wax.